 More than meets the eye

 Lidija Stankovikj uses magic and theology to add depth to the characters.
-She has taken the mysticism associated with Indian culture and beautifies it, subtly, without using it as prop.
+She has taken the mysticism associated with Indian culture and beautified it, subtly, without using it as a prop.
 The characters in The Outcasts are novel, possess unique cultural backgrounds and somehow exhibit fragments of the same sentimentality.

 Steeped in superstitions and cultural mores, the India of Stankovikj’s imagination remains contemporary because of how her characters affect and influence them.
 Santan’s baba is a new take on ageism.
 As a dreamer, he does not conform to the social norms that are prescribed for old people.
 He has awakened in the face of death but refuses to shed some of his mortal strings, including those of his first love.
 He is passionate about life with a zest for adventure and it is his jovial nature that prompts him to seek the friendship of Chameli and later, Tabu.

-Chameli sheds the barrier between her identity as a man and a woman to embrace one of an androgynous woman.
+Chameli sheds the barrier between her identity as a man and a woman to embrace one of the androgynous women.
 She demystifies the mystery attributed to the hijras by openly expressing her need for acceptance and ultimately love.
 Tabu’s jinns are figments of her own mind, a result of internalization but she continues to justify her actions through them.

 Through the characters of Uncle Kaseem, Abhir, and Apala, Stankovikj unravels the threads of time and fate.

 The novel is also deeply political, with underlying tones of intolerance and bias.
 There are of course transparent elements of bigotry in the general treatment meted out to Chameli and the restrictions imposed on Tabu who as a woman is treated like chattel.